justeattakeaway/fozzie-components/packages/f-header/README.md

     `showDeliveryEnquiry` - Boolean property with `false` as a default value, defines if it is necessary to show the "Deliver with Just Eat" linkin the header.

+    `justLog` - Function passed in for logging errors with the `setUserDetails` method.
+It has empty function as a default value

 ## Documentation to be completed once module is in stable state.